Our history and who we are

 Graeme Roberts, a SCUBA diver since 1958, designed and manufactured the "Seapak" cast aluminum underwater flash housing, primarily for fellow dive club members and of course himself.
 The demand steadily grew and in the end around 600 were manufactured.

 Seeking to expand the business, Graeme decided to source the finest underwater camera housings and related accessories from around the world and Australia's original and only specialist underwater camera store got serious.
-From what we can tell we were the very first dedicated underwater imaging shop in the world.

 1979: Graeme met Dave Parker from Pelican Products at the DEMA show and Sea Optics became the official Australian importer Pelican and their unique products with 1 waterproof/dustproof hard case called the "Pelican Equipment Case", 1 torch and the Pelican float.